Phillips curve: Price

 If we further assume (as seems reasonable) that there are no long-term supply shocks, this can be simplified to become:

 −f(U − U*) = 0 which implies that U = U*.

 All of the assumptions imply that in the long run, there is only one possible unemployment rate, U* at any one time.
 This uniqueness explains why some call this unemployment rate "natural".

-To truly understand and criticize the uniqueness of U*, a more sophisticated and realistic model is needed.
+To truly understand and criticize the uniqueness of U*, a more detailed model is needed.
 For example, we might introduce the idea that workers in different sectors push for money wage increases that are similar to those in other sectors.
 Or we might make the model even more realistic.
-One important place to look is at the determination of the mark-up, M.
+One area to examine is at the determination of the mark-up, M.

 New classical version

 The Phillips curve equation can be derived from the (short-run) Lucas aggregate supply function.
 The Lucas approach is very different from that of the traditional view.
 Instead of starting with empirical data, he started with a classical economic model following very simple economic principles.

 Start with the aggregate supply function: